TimeMagazineLabs/traveling_santa_problem/docs/TSP.md

 Fortunately, the authors of the TSP library wrote an [extremely detailed paper](https://cran.r-project.org/web/packages/TSP/vignettes/TSP.pdf) outlining different ways to modify the algorithms, including setting start and end points, resembling a [Hamiltonian path](http://mathworld.wolfram.com/HamiltonianPath.html).
 The script [traveling_santa_one_way.R](../R/traveling_santa_one_way.R) implements their method.

 In all tests, the "farthest insertion method" produced the shortest (and most coherent) paths by a significant margin.
 So this script next runs the distance matrix through that algorithm three times in search of the best solution.
-(We actually ran it many more times than that, but we're setting it to three here to save you at least a little time.) *Still, this will probably take about an hours.* When it's done, it maps them all and writes both the paths and the maps to the [R/routes](../R/routes) directory.
+(We actually ran it many more times than that, but we're setting it to three here to save you at least a little time.) *Still, this will probably take about an hour.* When it's done, it maps them all and writes both the paths and the maps to the [R/routes](../R/routes) directory.
 The shortest path is also written with the filename "optimal_path."

 The `distances` list will store the distance of each attempt if you want to see how each run performed.